 By Alain Frachon*

 We would lunch two or three times a year—in Chinese restaurants.
-We would struggle with chopsticks which would, in the conversation, put us at a disadvantage.
-But “the Chinese diplomat,” man or woman, was always a courteous character who knew the briefs, the Chinese economy’s latest dazzling feats, and Beijing’s positioning on the strategic issues of the day.
+We would struggle with chopsticks, which would, in the conversation, put us at a disadvantage.
+But ‘the Chinese diplomat,’ man or woman, was always a courteous character who knew the briefs, the Chinese economy’s latest dazzling feats, and Beijing’s positioning on the strategic issues of the day.

-“The Chinese diplomat” tended to be young, not particularly highly placed within the embassy hierarchy, and speak French while our Mandarin was dire.
-To be honest, “the Chinese diplomat” was most interesting when, during the conversation, he would surrender some snippets of information about himself.
-The typical profile: he or she would have learned French at university, passed the pitiless foreign affairs concours through tireless work, and, often, had begun their career in the Maghreb or West Africa.
+‘The Chinese diplomat’ tended to be young, not particularly highly-placed within the embassy hierarchy, and fluent in French—while our Mandarin was dire.
+To be honest, ‘the Chinese diplomat’ was most interesting when, during the conversation, he would surrender some snippets of information about himself.
+The typical profile: he or she would have learned French at university, passed the pitiless foreign affairs concours through tireless work and, often, had begun their career in the Maghreb or West Africa.
 These first steps incarnated an admirable meritocracy, reflecting the formation of an immense Chinese middle class whose story of emergence has not been told —nor commended—enough.

 But now, it’s over.
-“The Chinese diplomat” of years gone by, whose person gave a good impression of China, is no longer.
+‘The Chinese diplomat’ of years gone by, whose person gave a good impression of China, is no longer.
 They have disappeared.
 A character rejected in Beijing’s new diplomacy.

-In the 2017 film, the “Wolf Warrior” hero takes up an old imperial Han Dynasty slogan: “Anyone who offends China, no matter how remote, must be exterminated.”
-In real life, this resulted in a tweet by the Chinese Ambassador to France during our confined autumn that was as false as it was insulting: the "wolf warrior" wrote that personnel in France’s old folks’ homes had “fled,” leaving pensioners to “die of hunger and illness” all across the country.
+In the 2017 film, the Wolf Warrior hero takes up an old imperial Han Dynasty slogan: “Anyone who offends China, no matter how remote, must be exterminated.”
+In real life, this resulted in a tweet by the Chinese Ambassador to France during our confined autumn that was as false as it was insulting: the Wolf Warrior wrote that personnel in France’s retirement homes had “fled,” leaving pensioners to “die of hunger and illness” all across the country.
 Why so much hate?

-In Geneva, in front of the same journalists that Xi Jinping had cleared from the UN during his 2017 visit, the “Wolf Warrior” uses a propagandistic animated cartoon to denounce Washington’s mismanagement of the pandemic.
+In Geneva, in front of the same journalists that Xi Jinping had cleared from the UN during his 2017 visit, the Wolf Warrior uses a propagandistic animated cartoon to denounce Washington’s mismanagement of the pandemic.

-This new “troll” warrior diplomacy needs to be contextualized in Xi Jinping’s governance.
+This new ‘trolling’ diplomacy needs to be contextualized in Xi Jinping’s governance.
 The Party is once again at the heart of everything: public and private sectors.
 Leninist-Marxism with Chinese flavor is on the menu: in the civil service, in schools and universities, and in companies.
 The least dissidence is punished.

 What matters is the militant, not the expert.
 Who is meant to read the Chinese embassy’s tweets, written in (good) French, and relaying an image of France that is as crude as the image disseminated on Russian propaganda channel RT or Sputnik?
 The answer is no one.
 The tweet is destined for the party in Beijing, not for the French.
 Promotions depend on the Party, on militancy, not on expertise about France.
-The Diplomat or The Wall Street Journal, among others have described well the Party hardliners’ supervision of the ministry for foreign affairs.
+The Diplomat and The Wall Street Journal, among others, have described well the Party hardliners’ supervision of the ministry for foreign affairs.

 This new diplomacy operates by trolling and sanctions.
-We’ve lost count of the countries—Germany, Australia, Czechia, Canada, Norway, and Sweden—that have been the object of Chinese economic retaliatory measures.
+We’ve lost count of the countries—Germany, Australia, Czechia, Canada, Norway, and Sweden for a start—that have been the object of Chinese economic retaliatory measures.
 Why?
 Because they had crossed the party line—on COVID-19, on Taiwan, on Hong Kong and on the Uyghurs.
 Today, certain of its power and convinced of the weakness of the Western world, China intends to imprint its mark on the international order.
 China is leading a diplomatic offensive, as Europe did in the 19th century and the US in the second half of the 20th century.